 - reducing toxic substances in your diet (e.g., alcohol)

-- taking other certain medications that are less likely to cause NAFLD
+- stop taking certain medications that might be the cause of NAFLD

 - controlling high cholesterol

 Preventing this condition requires looking after your health every day.
 Reaching and maintaining a healthy weight by making healthy food choices and exercising regularly are important.
 Getting vaccinations for hepatitis A and B, the flu, and pneumococcal disease can help prevent the disease from progressing to liver failure.

 Keeping conditions such as diabetes and high cholesterol in control may also reduce your risk of NAFLD.

 For information about nutrition and exercise, refer to these publications:

 - Canada's Physical Activity Guide to Healthy Active Living

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Non-Alcoholic-Fatty-Liver-Disease